 Review of projects that focus on innovative ways to educate the workforce that continually increases the level of competency within the profession are needed, as well as how to communicate to consumers of respiratory therapy (professionals and patients) regarding outcomes-based research on lower mortality, increased quality and safety, and lower costs when respiratory therapists are involved in care.

 Once a letter of intent is approved, an electronic (PDF) copy of the application in ONE document (a detailed description of the proposal requirements is included below) is required.
 Cost sharing is encouraged with educational institutions, professional organizations, hospital systems, and foundations.
+Deadline for invited full proposal is December 31, 2020.
 Submit to Dr. Shawna Strickland.

 Overview and Goals